 Finally one of Lily on our lane walk in 2020 in the sunshine!

-I have kept chickens all of my life, growing up we had over 40 chickens, guinea fowl and ducks on my parents little small holding.
+I have kept chickens all of my life.
+Growing up we had over 40 chickens, guinea fowl and ducks on my parents little small holding.
 Years later, moving to our little cottage I knew I wanted to make sure I had room for chickens.
-I bought with me a little Pekin Cochin cross who was pretty feisty and had been a great mother in the past.
+I brought with me a little Pekin Cochin cross who was pretty feisty and had been a great mother in the past.
 I had always wanted to keep Buff Orpington's and knew they were fairly docile so when she went broody I knew that was my chance.
 Luckily I found some fertile eggs and she hatched a clutch of lovely hens.
 I had 7 good years with my Orpingtons but sadly they have all gone now.
 So this time I decided to buy an incubator and have a go myself.
 I ordered a Brinsea automatic one and successfully hatched chicks in November 2020.

 They lived in our kitchen in a big cardboard box for the first few weeks and you can see in the photo below the heat lamp we have emulates the mother, the area is a warm dark place they can sleep and cuddle together, and as they grow you can raise the yellow legs to make it higher.
 They loved it.